inseushu/hello-world/README.md

 Actually I have no idea what I'm doing...

 Currently studying the Advanced Diploma in Games Development specializing in Games Programming.
-Trying to grab me some skills in C#, C++, Unity, Unreal and some other cool stuff... so basically I'm coming real soon, just you watch ;P
+Trying to grab me some skills in C#, C++, Unity, Unreal and some other cool stuff... so basically I'm coming real soon, just you watch ;p

 Twitter: https://twitter.com/inseushu